Utah State Route 248

-State Route 248 is a highway in northern Utah that connects Park City with Kamas.
+State Route 248 is a highway in northern Utah, connecting Park City with Kamas.
 In Park City it is known as Kearns Boulevard.

 Route description

 From its western terminus in Park City, SR-248 begins at State Route 224 and heads east on Kearns Boulevard as a four-lane road with a center turn lane.
 After approximately 0.5 mi, the route narrows to two lanes before passing by Park City High School and leaving the city limits.
 Soon afterwards, it crosses US-40/US-189 at a diamond interchange.
 SR-248 then turns to the southeast, crossing into Wasatch County, passing the areas of Deer Mountain and Hideout located above Jordanelle Reservoir.
 The route then turns back to the east, re-entering Summit County.
 It soon enters Kamas as 200 South and terminates at SR-32 (Main Street).
 This terminus is located two blocks south of the western terminus of SR-150.

 The portion of the route between SR-224 and US-40 is included in the National Highway System.